thisisibrahim/MedSenseAI/README.md

 MedSenseAI handles medical report uploads, which may contain sensitive personal data.

+The project is Docker-ready and deployment-ready.
+Uploaded medical reports are now protected from direct public `/media/` access, stored under randomized filenames, and served only through authenticated owner-only download endpoints.

-The project is Docker-ready and deployment-ready, but public deployment should include secure production database, secure media storage, HTTPS, strong access control, environment secret management, monitoring, and cleanup of uploaded files.
+A production deployment should additionally include a secure production database, private object/media storage, HTTPS, environment secret management, monitoring, retention policies, and cleanup of uploaded files.

 For now, the project is demonstrated locally with GitHub documentation and a demo video.